littensy/rbxts-react/README.md

 2. There's more than one version of React in your project.

-When multiple versions of React are present in your node_modules, any packages that depend on React might try to use the wrong one.
+When multiple versions of React are present in your node_modules, your packages might import hooks from the wrong version of React.
+Update your packages to the latest version that supports `@rbxts/react`, or remove the conflicting packages.

-Make sure your `rbxts_include.node_module.@rbxts` folder in Roblox Studio doesn't contain a module named "React" (capital R).
-This module is a sign Rojo has not fully removed react-ts.
-If so, you should delete your `node_modules` folder and restart Rojo.

-If a fresh install doesn't fix the issue, you might have a package installed that depends on react-ts.
-See [the previous section](#x-cannot-be-used-as-a-jsx-component-its-return-type-element-is-not-a-valid-jsx-element) for more information.
+If you have no conflicting dependencies, or a fresh install doesn't remove the outdated package, see [the previous section](#x-cannot-be-used-as-a-jsx-component-its-return-type-element-is-not-a-valid-jsx-element) for more information.

 ### My issue isn't listed here!